At Other Times

 Entry to Years 8−10 and Mid-Year Entry to Year 7 (from 1 February 2019)

-The Judd School has a planned admission number (PAN) of 155 in each year group.
-The only exception is the Year 7 cohort for September 2017 and the new cohort due to start September 2018, where the number is 180.
-At the request of Kent County Council (KCC), the Governors agreed to take an additional 25 students.
+For admission in September 2019, The Judd School has a planned admission number (PAN) of 180 in Year 7.
+Prior to this the PAN had been 155, however, for the 2017 & 2018 cohorts, at the request of Kent County Council (KCC), the Governors agreed we would take an additional 25 students over the PAN.

 Each year group is usually on or above PAN (the number goes above PAN when an appeal is upheld), so it is rare that a space is available when an in-year application is made.
 As a result, applications are normally rejected on the grounds the year group is full, even when a child meets the selective standard for the school.